EasySpotApp/EasySpot/README.md

 # EasySpot

-An Android app that allows you to turn on your hotspot remotely via Bluetooth - think Apple Continuity, but for everyone!
+An Android app that allows you to turn on (or off) your hotspot remotely via Bluetooth - think Apple Continuity, but for everyone!

 ## Requirements